Skip to main content

 • The teacher candidate’s first and second weeks of the experience should facilitate a smooth transition when the teacher candidate eventually assumes certain phases of teaching.

-• During the remaining weeks, the teacher candidate should continue to observe and hold evaluative conferences with the mentor teacher and college supervisor.
+• During the remaining weeks, the teacher candidate should continue to observe and hold evaluative conferences with the mentor teacher and university supervisor.

-A college supervisor may present a somewhat different sequence of experiences to be followed.
-With the agreement of the college supervisor and mentor teacher, teacher candidates may advance in assuming responsibilities at varying rates during the student teaching placements.
+A university supervisor may present a somewhat different sequence of experiences to be followed.
+With the agreement of the university supervisor and mentor teacher, teacher candidates may advance in assuming responsibilities at varying rates during the student teaching placements.

 Part III - Teacher Candidate Dispositions and Evaluation of Teacher Candidate Performance